TremaMiguel/Udacity-Nanodegrees/Machine_Learning_Engineer_Nanodegree/Capstone_Project/reports/project.md

 ```

 As a first sight, we could go with offer three cause it has the highest predicted `CR`.
 However,  we should take into consideration some limitations that are inherent to offers, for example, it may be that offer 3 is cheaper and faster to deply as offer two, or that it is not valid for all the Starbucks stores.
 Imagine that only High Income people go to a certain Starbucks because it is in an exclusive residential zone.
 Thus, we should take into consideration these limitations, before giving a final recommendation.

+##  Conclusion

+### A. Reflection (Framework Limitation)

+The way we address the problem (predicting the completition rate) let us to a problem of few data.
+Fortunately, there are statistical techniques that we can apply to address this issue like a Bayesian Framework or bootstraping data.

+By considering this approach we will expect in the future to receive more data, remember that the data consider only one month, so having at least one quarter data or one year data should be considered enough.

+Additionally, this limitation let us to consider only simple models, particularly a Bayesian Linear Regression Model.
+In this sense, one could not try out more robust models like Random Forest Regressor or a Neural Network.

+### B. Improvement

+As we mentioned before, to consider a most robust model, we would need to gather more data.
+However, it remained to compare the linear model to a simple heuristic or a business rule.
+For example, based on the results of the Exploratory Data Analysis we could just split our customers based on their income and frequency to test different offers.

+To deal with the lack of data, we could have considered generating synthetic data, for example, with a bayesian neural network.
+In theory, the bayesian framework should be robust enough to do inference with few samples, remember what we said about the prior.
+Thus, it would be an interesting approach to generate at least 1000 samples with a bayesian network.